platypusrex/nextjs-apollo-client/README.md

 # nextjs-apollo-client

-A package that supports integration of Apollo client in a Next.js application.
-Promotes easy setup and exposes a simple but powerful API that can adapt to any use case.
+Simple integration of Apollo client in a Next.js application.
+Easy setup with a simple but powerful API that can adapt to any use case.

 ### Installation